 Top 10 Ways to Support the Endocannabinoid System

 The endocannabinoid system.
 This term sounds complex, but it is actually just what it sounds like: the body’s internal (“endo”) system that responds to cannabinoids.
-The endocannabinoid system (ECS) is so named because it was first discovered when scientists were studying the effects of cannabis on the body.1 The ECS is perhaps most notable for its role in regulating the limbic system, a part of the brain responsible for emotions, motivation, and our stress response.
-This system responds to our body’s own endogenous cannabinoids, anandamide and 2-AG, and to exogenous cannabinoids.
-A well-toned endocannabinoid system can help us recover from major stresses, prevent stress-related overwhelm, regulate cortisol levels, and will naturally increase during times of stress.
+The endocannabinoid system (ECS) is so named because it was first discovered when scientists were studying the effects of cannabis on the body.1 The ECS is perhaps most notable for its role in regulating the limbic system, a part of the brain responsible for emotions, motivation, and stress response.
+This system responds to our body’s own endogenous cannabinoids, anandamide, and 2-AG, and to exogenous cannabinoids.
+A balanced endocannabinoid system can have positive effects on the body including helping us recover from major stresses, prevent stress-related overwhelm, regulate cortisol levels, and will naturally increase during times of stress.

-Here are a few ways you can boost your body’s own production of endocannabinoids, and ways to supplement to further support your ECS.
+Here are a few tips to help boost your body’s own production of endocannabinoids, and ways to supplement to further balance your endocannabinoid tone.

 8. Dark chocolate